APEX-Searcher: Refining Credit Assignment with Subgoaling for Agentic Retrieval-Augmented Generation: Experiments

 \subsection{Analysis on Task Planning}

-To conduct an in-depth analysis of the model's Planning Learning, we tested the reward scores related to task decomposition on the test sample set of the dataset for Qwen2.5-3B-Instruct and Qwen2.5-7B-Instruct that has undergone agentic Planning RL.
-As shown in Figure \ref{fig:img1}, it can be observed that the trained model shows a significant improvement in the accuracy of task decomposition and planning, and this improvement will also lead to higher accuracy in subsequent Multi-hop QA answers.
+To analyze the effect of planning-oriented learning, we evaluate task-decomposition reward scores on the test set for Qwen2.5-3B-Instruct and Qwen2.5-7B-Instruct after agentic planning RL.
+As shown in Figure~\ref{fig:img1}, planning RL substantially improves decomposition accuracy for both models.
+This improvement also translates into higher downstream accuracy on multi-hop QA, indicating that better task planning provides more reliable guidance for subsequent retrieval and reasoning.

-Furthermore, we paid additional attention to the changes in the model's Training Reward, Validation Reward, and Mean Response Length during the training process, as shown in Figure \ref{fig:img2}, Figure \ref{fig:img3} and Figure \ref{fig:img4}.
-We can observe that during the training process, both the Training Reward and Validation Reward of the model are steadily increasing, and their upward trends are consistent, which proves the effectiveness of our training.
-At the same time, we noticed that as the number of training steps increases, the average length of the model's responses decreases.
-This is related to the fact that the original model always over-decomposes or incorrectly decomposes tasks when performing task planning.
+We further track Training Reward, Validation Reward, and Mean Response Length throughout training, as shown in Figures~\ref{fig:img2}, \ref{fig:img3}, and \ref{fig:img4}.
+Both training and validation rewards increase steadily with consistent trends, suggesting stable optimization and effective generalization.
+Meanwhile, the mean response length decreases as training progresses.
+This trend indicates that the model gradually learns to avoid over-decomposition and redundant planning, producing more concise and accurate sub-task sequences.

-To qualitatively evaluate our method, we present two case studies comparing the decomposition strategies generated by our model against the Qwen2.5-7B-Instruct baseline.
-As shown in Figure~\ref{fig:decomposition_comparison}, Our method can decompose tasks accurately without incorporating redundant subtasks.
-At the same time, the trained task planning capabilities will use \verb|#n| instead of relying on question answers.
+For qualitative evaluation, we compare the decomposition strategies generated by our model with those of the Qwen2.5-7B-Instruct baseline.
+As shown in Table~\ref{tab:case_studies}, our method decomposes questions into accurate sub-tasks without introducing redundant steps.
+It also uses placeholders such as \verb|#n| to represent intermediate answers, rather than assuming or leaking those answers during planning.
+More decomposition examples across diverse question types are provided in Appendix~\ref{sec:appendix_case}.